Neal Schlosburg | Artist | Portrait Photographer

 Jeff “SpryTime” Miller, Aurore Rominger, and Jimi Giannatti: my sounding board and book review committee.
 Three fellow photographers and artists whose friendship I cherish.
 Their craft and art inspire me.

-Dona Jones: talented artist and accomplished woman; her friendship and support opened the doors that made this project possible.
+Dona Jones: a talented artist and accomplished woman; her friendship and support opened the doors that made this project possible.

 Jim Auerbach: longtime friend, brilliant travel photographer, the man whose insistent but gentle pushes helped me get out of my way.
+Sadly, Jim died of cancer in October 2019.
+The dedication to my book is in his memory.
+He was a gentle and kind soul.

 Payroll Network: an incredible group of people who were more family than work colleagues.
 Payroll Network is a nurturing and caring company I called home for over thirteen years.
 Built by Charlie Wolf, it is a company that cares about the people who work for him.
 As an artist, I could not have been in a better place as I pursued my artistic dreams, especially in the last five years at the company.

 Artist and Makers and the Artist and Markers’ Artist Community: a place built by an artist for artists in support of artists.
-Founder Judith Olivia HeartSong and all the artists in this community comprise a space where artists create, thrive, support, and nurture each other.
+Founder Judith Olivia HeartSong and all the artists in this community

 Julius Schlosburg: brilliant Tucson photographer, Julius is the photographer for my bio photo.
 I am grateful to be the father of this gracious and beautiful man.